Linor Abargil

-Linor Abargil (לינור אברג'יל, sometimes spelled Linor Aberjil; born February 17, 1980) is an Israeli lawyer, actress, model and beauty queen who won the Miss World beauty pageant in 1998, shortly after being raped.
+Linor Abargil (לינור אברג'יל, sometimes spelled Linor Aberjil; born February 17, 1980) is an Israeli attorney, actress, model and beauty queen who won the Miss World 1998, shortly after being raped.
 Since then, she has become a global advocate in the fight against sexual violence.
 She was crowned by her predecessor Miss World 1997, Diana Hayden.

 Biography

 Abargil was born in Netanya, Israel, the eldest child of Aliza and Jackie Abargil.
 Her family is of Moroccan-Jewish descent.

 In 1996, at age 16, she was signed by Look modeling agency, and proceeded to win the title "Discovery of the Year" in the 1997 modeling contest.
-In 1998, at 18, she was named Miss Israel, and went on to compete in the Miss World competition in Seychelles.
+In 1998, at 18, she was crowned Miss Israel, and went on to compete in the Miss World competition in Seychelles.

-Just seven weeks before the competition, the then 18-year-old Abargil was raped at knifepoint and stabbed by Uri Shlomo Nur, a travel agent from Milan.
+Just seven weeks before the competition, then 18-year-old Abargil was raped at knifepoint and stabbed by Uri Shlomo Nur, a travel agent from Milan.
 Abargil was referred to Nur by her Italian modeling agency for assistance changing her flight back to Israel.
 Nur told Abargil that it would be easier to get on a plane from Rome, and offered to take her there in his car.
-On the way, he pulled onto an isolated dirt road, where he threatened Abargil with a knife, bound her in the back seat, and raped her.
-After, he began stabbing and strangling her with a rope.
+On the way, he pulled onto an isolated dirt road, where he threatened Abargil with a knife, bound her in the back seat, and raped her, after which he began stabbing and strangling her with a rope.
 Certain that he intended to kill her, Abargil managed to escape by assuring Nur that she knew this was "not really him" and that she wouldn't tell anyone.
-However, as soon as she got to the Rome train station, she called her mother to tell her what happened, and then met a woman who accompanied her to get a medical examination and to report the rape to the Italian police.
+However, as soon as she got to the Rome train station, she called her mother to tell her what happened, and then met a woman who accompanied her to get a medical examination and to report the rape to the police.
 The Italian authorities, however, promptly released Nur, and then declined to prosecute.